-The proposed project is a retail cannabis storefront business with delivery at a developed commercial property that is located on one of the City's commercial corridors.
-The subject site meets separation requirements established in CMMC 13-200.93(e).
-Staff and the City's cannabis consultant completed the Pre-application

-Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
+The proposed project is a retail cannabis storefront business with delivery at a developed commercial property that meets separation requirements established in CMMC 13-200.93(e).
+Staff and the City's cannabis consultant completed the Preapplication Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
 If approved, the operation would be required to comply with all conditions of approval and extensive City and State regulations.

 If the Planning Commission approves the project, the applicant would next obtain building permits, complete tenant improvements, and pass City inspections prior to obtaining a CBP and City Business License.
 The CBP is valid for two years and must be continuously renewed, including inspections, prior to expiration.
-During each two-year CBP period, the Community Improvement Division, along with other City staff, will conduct site inspections to verify that the operation complies with CUP and CBP requirements.
+During each twoyear CBP period, the Community Improvement Division, along with other City staff, will conduct site inspections to verify that the operation complies with CUP and CBP requirements.

-As proposed and conditioned, the use would be consistent with other commercial uses in the C2 zone, the Zoning Code, and the City's General Plan.
-The required findings for the CUP can be made, as described above, and therefore, staff recommends approval of Planning Application 22-07 subject to conditions of approval.
+As proposed and conditioned, the use would be consistent with other commercial uses in the C1 zone, the Zoning Code, and the City's General Plan.
+The required findings for the CUP can be made, as described above, and therefore, staff recommends approval of Planning Application 22-05 subject to conditions of approval.